 A talk which investigates Napoleon's plans to invade Britain, exploring the events and factors that weighed into his ultimate failure to do so successfully.
 In this presentation we will also look at the British responses to the invasion scare in the form of fortifications and a new wave of patriotism.

 You will also get a chance to view and handle parts of a Napoleonic French infantryman's uniform!

-Equipment needed: Digital projector and laptop, screen, table
+Equipment needed: Digital projector, screen, table

 For each talk I typically charge a fee of £50 (I may charge more for groups of over 40 and also for travel expenses depending on the distance), and I aim for them to last around an hour.
 I am normally able to be very flexible with my time, so if you'd like me to give a talk either in the day or the evening then I am sure I can accommodate!

 If you are interested in this talk and wish to contact the speaker, please complete the following form: